Ibrahim Mahama (artist): Legal dispute

 In 2013, Ibrahim Mahama became involved in a legal dispute with art dealer Stefan Simchowitz and gallerist Jonathan Ellis King.
 The case concerned the unauthorized alteration and sale of Mahama's jute sack works.
 Mahama alleged the dealers had modified and sold the works without his consent, violating his moral rights under the Visual Artists Rights Act.
 The dealers claimed they had an agreement to produce and sell derivative pieces.
 The parties reached a confidential settlement in 2016.

+Fire Tragedy

+On Wednesday February 8, 2026, fire engulfed one of Ibrahim's heritage train he owns.
+The train was part of Ghana’s oldest railway stock, which is no longer in operation, and had been acquired by Ibrahim as part of his preservation efforts towards relics and heritage artifacts.

 Personal life

 Mahama resides in Ghana and is married to Khadija Yussif Iddi.